 Fire ant colonies are typically below the surface, with a mound forming over the nest, as are carpenter ant and harvester ant nests.
 You can also find fire ant nests in dark, moist locations like rotten logs, under sidewalks, or walls of buildings.
 Fire ants can cause the most problems when located in yards, school grounds, and parks.

-You can wear bug repellent protective clothing when walking through areas with fire ants.
 If you suspect a fire ant close to where you live, you should consult a pest control expert.

 Do Ants Carry Diseases?

 Despite being annoying when you find them on countertops and food containers, ants typically are not known to transfer diseases to humans but it is possible.
 This is mostly a concern in developing countries.

 Ants can carry diseases like staphylococcus and streptococcus so it’s always good to be aware when lots of ants are around.
 Ants can also carry food-borne diseases such as salmonella and E. Coli., as they are constantly on the search for food inside homes and buildings.
 It’s possible for them to carry microorganisms to human food sources.
 Hospitals are on alert for pharaoh ants, which can spread salmonella and staphylococcus, and they can contaminate medical equipment.

 If you’ve had ants in your home, you know it can be tough to get rid of them.
 Fortunately, most ant species can’t harm us, but there are ants that can cause serious problems.
 In rare cases, ants can spread food-borne illnesses or bacteria.